Painting on Location

 When oil paint starts to set, you leave it alone.
 Painting on top of it will cause uneven shrinking and cracking will happen.

 All mastic and balsam resins dry differently than oil.
 Their film dries as a whole, throughout, without a skin, and can be dissolved with a solvent.
 Because of this fact, and the fact that they are sticky, stand, balsam or resin layers can be applied over any stage of drying paint.
 Oil only paint, may chip off of an under layer that was not completely dry because it will still shrink more.
-Oil is not a good binder by itself but mastic, stand oil and alkyd oil mediums are.
+Oil is not a good binder by itself but mastic, stand oil and alkyd oil media are.

 9:15.
 Today is sunny, I think I can get farther ahead by changing the painting to a sunny day.
 The sky is now blue.
 That is going to make it easier then when it was light gray.